Do1e

 200 info 15ffbcaa44 1.14.2 ONLINE

-After verification, restart the Zerotier service again.
-You should obtain an IP address of 10.128.3.0/24 and be able to access https://test.nju.do1e.cn/.
-If this step is successful, proceed to the next step.
+After verification, restart the zerotier service again, and you should obtain an IP address of 10.128.3.0/24, and be able to access https://test.nju.do1e.cn/.
+This step is successful, proceed to the next step.

 Routing#